rupaltotale/rupaltotale.github.io/README.md

 1. Publish your Google Sheets to the web
    1. Open the File menu and click Publish to web
    2. Towards the bottom select Start publishing (the entire document)
    3. Save your spreadsheet key.
-From the URL, your spreadsheet key will be the entire string after `/spreadsheets/d/KEY/edit#gid=0`
+From the URL, your spreadsheet key will be the KEY string in `/spreadsheets/d/KEY/edit#gid=0`
       ![image](https://miro.medium.com/max/2694/1*uTBIqOEH8f5JeQHTYHyBKg.png)
 2. Fetch data with tabletop on react app
    1. Install tabletop with npm: `npm install tabletop`